Our Services

 Helpful Resources

-Vocal cord fatigue occurs when prolonged talking, singing or stress leaves the tiny muscles and tissues of your voice tired, causing a weak, raspy or hoarse tone and reduced control.
+Vocal cord fatigue is a common condition that develops when extended talking, singing, shouting, or stress overworks the small muscles and tissues of the voice box, leading to a weak, raspy, or hoarse tone and reduced vocal control.

 When you're physically or mentally drained, several changes happen in your throat and vocal mechanism: